jlem/WebDevChallenge/README.md

 * Build a tic tac toe game
 * Build a simple multi-page app using Angular.js
 * Build a select-box replacement plugin
+* Create a scrolling code label that looks like The Matrix

 ### Misc
 * Build a chrome extension that shows WHOIS information about the domain you're on
 * Build a scraper that aggregates all the hash tags and their links from Twitter's home page.
 Hint - requires you to be authenticated.
 * Build a link shortener
+* Create a link/URL lengthener (making it much longer) with funny/meme/themed words in the URL, ex.
+Star Wars, Space Jam, etc.

 ### Mobile/Hybrid
 * Create a Ionic project using http://www.ionicframework.com/